Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Patent and Market Court decisions may be appealed to the Patent and Market Court of Appeal.
 Leave to appeal is required in civil cases and some criminal cases.

 Patent and Market Court of Appeal decisions may be appealed to the Supreme Court.
-In civil cases, a prerequisite for appeal is that the Patent and Market Court grants a right to appeal.
-Leave to appeal is required for the case to be tried by the Supreme Court.
+In civil cases, a prerequisite for appeal is that the Patent and Market Court of Appeal grants a right to appeal and leave to appeal is granted by the Supreme Court.

 Click here to view the full article.